If you need urgent mental health support

 • changes in appetite

-• reliance on alcohol or other substances to cope
+• relying on alcohol or other substances to cope

 • thoughts of self-harm or suicide.